 K-Mine Section Segment

 This section of the Black Canyon Trail (BCT) runs on the west side of Black Canyon City north to Soap Creek Road.
 On the BCT website, bctaz.com, it is called the K-Mine Segment.
-History of this trail can also be found on the BCTAZ website.
-It is an up and down trail with one major decent to cross the Agua Fria river, then a gradual climb to its highest point near the end.
+The history of this trail can also be found on the BCTAZ website.
+It is an up and down trail with one major descent to cross the Agua Fria river, then a gradual climb to its highest point near the end.
 There's some beautiful country back there and some great views of the river.
 Black Canyon City and I-17 are also visible from a distance.

 Begin at the south end of the parking area hiking west along a fence to the sign-in station (0.00 miles).
 After signing in, follow the trail, which serves as access for the BCT running north and south.
 At 0.79 miles (N34 02.737 W112 09.463), there is a fork in the trail.
 Take the right fork to follow the trail north.
 The trail goes along a ridge giving views to the east, then begins a switchback descent to cross the Agua Fria River.